 - b each party shall make no further use of any documentation and other items (and all copies of them) belonging to the other party;

-- d the Supplier will return all data in accordance with clause 5.4; and
+- d the Supplier will return all data in accordance with clause 5.4 but Appendix 3 shall continue to apply to any Personal Data that the Supplier continues to process notwithstanding this; and

 - e the accrued rights of the parties as at termination, or the continuation after termination of any provision expressly stated to survive or implicitly surviving termination, shall not be affected or prejudiced.